Nuclear magnetic resonance: Data acquisition in the petroleum industry

 The basic core and log measurement is the T2 decay, presented as a distribution of T2 amplitudes versus time at each sample depth, typically from 0.3 ms to 3 s.
 The T2 decay is further processed to give the total pore volume (the total porosity) and pore volumes within different ranges of T2.
 The most common volumes are the bound fluid and free fluid.
 A permeability estimate is made using a transform such as the Timur-Coates or SDR permeability transforms.
 By running the log with different acquisition parameters, direct hydrocarbon typing and enhanced diffusion are possible.

 Flow probes for NMR spectroscopy

-Recently, real-time applications of NMR in liquid media have been developed using specifically designed flow probes (flow cell assemblies) which can replace standard tube probes.
+Real-time applications of NMR in liquid media have been developed using specifically designed flow probes (flow cell assemblies) which can replace standard tube probes.
 This has enabled techniques that can incorporate the use of high performance liquid chromatography (HPLC) or other continuous flow sample introduction devices.
-These flow probes have used in various online process monitoring such as chemical reactions and environmental pollutant degradation.
+These flow probes have used in various online process monitoring such as chemical reactions, environmental pollutant degradation.